 Building Types: The following list provides the definitions for each nonresidential building type modelled as a basis for multiple assumptions throughout the TRM.
-For TRM versions 3 and 4, the modeling is transitioning from eQuest to OpenStudio (an open-source platform developed by NREL).
-From TRM version 4 forward, the modeling will be conducted in OpenStudio.
+For TRM versions 3 and 4, the modeling transitioned from eQuest to OpenStudio (an open-source platform developed by NREL).
+From TRM version 4 forward, the modeling has been conducted in OpenStudio.